benmeyer1979/nbt/README.md

 # How to convert raw MRI data into a BIDS dataset

-1. All DICOM files must be organized in subject and session subdirectories [e.g. raw/sub1/session1, raw/sub1/session2, raw/sub2/...]
+1. All nbt tools and fmriprep can only be started on Linux systems.
+If you do not have an account on the Linux VM (or the Linux server) please ask the Linux admins to get an account and a project directory on the nicshare drive.
+All DICOM files must be copied to your nicshare project directory and must be organized in subject and session subdirectories [e.g. raw/sub1/session1, raw/sub1/session2, raw/sub2/...]
 2. A json-formatted template file defining the data structure of the raw MRI data must be created.
-Examples can be found in GLC_template.json

 The template must contain a subject object with keys "subjectID" (subject ID) and "sessions" (array of objects each defining the session directory ("sessionDir"), session ID ("sessionID") and a "scans" array).
 Each "scans" object defines a particular MRI sequence by BIDS key-value pairs:

 |key|value|
 |---|-----|